 YOUR QUESTIONS, ANSWERED

 You may or may not experience emotional or physical fatigue after some sessions.
-It is recommended that you take some reflection time afterwards to process the information that may come up during the session.
+It is recommended that you take some time afterwards to reflect upon and process the information that may have come up during the session.
 Some changes might occur in your interaction with people close to you, as the therapeutic process unfolds.

--If we are ordered by the court to break confidentiality
+If we are ordered by a court of law to break confidentiality.

-3. What happens in case I need to cancel my appointment?
+3. What happens if I need to cancel my appointment?

 We respectfully ask that you provide us with 24 hours notice if you cannot attend your appointment.
 Failure to do so will result in you being charged with a no-show fee, which is equal to the full fee of the session.

-4. What happens if I am late to a session?
+4. What happens if I am late for my session?

-If clients arrive late, the session takes place and will end at the time originally scheduled.
-Clients in this case will be charged the full amount for the session.
+If clients arrive late, the session will take place and will end at the time originally scheduled.
+Clients will be charged the full amount for the session.
 It is best to arrive on time to maximize the benefits of your session.

 5. Do you offer free initial consultations?